Join us March 1, 2023!

 Support and educate farmers and ranchers about humane and sustainable practices.

-Participation in local food-distribution programs such as the Oklahoma Food Cooperative and certification with humane farming organizations will improve awareness of meat production and how to ensure its healthy and humane sustainability.
+Participation in local food-distribution programs, farmer's markets, and certification with humane farming organizations will improve awareness of meat production and how to ensure its healthy and humane sustainability.

-Research and develop affordable and quick pain-alleviation methods and anti-inflammatory medications for use in livestock.
+Research and develop affordable and quick pain-alleviation methods and anti-inflammatory medications for use in farm animals.

-Currently, no drugs are approved by the Food and Drug Administration for managing pain in livestock.
+Currently, no drugs are approved by the Food and Drug Administration for managing pain in farm animals.

 Educate the public on negative impacts of tail docking.